OneDeadKey/arsenik/README.md

 This is a very basic variant of the [Miryoku] principle: one layer on each thumb key, and symmetrical modifiers on the home row.

 ### 3. Symbols layer

 For the <kbd>Symbols</kbd> layer you can keep <kbd>AltGr</kbd> as-is.
 It is useful for keyboard layouts that rely heavily on the <kbd>AltGr</kbd> key.

 But the real fun (especially for programmers) happens when we enable the “Lafayette” programmation layer!

 ![Lafayette symbols layer on a 33-key keyboard](./img/symbols.svg)

 #### Num row >> Num pad

 If enabled, in <kbd>Symbols</kbd> mode, pressing the left thumb key brings up the <kbd>NumRow</kbd> layer:

-- all digits are on the home row, in the order you already know
+- all digits are on the home row, in the order you already know;
-- the upper row helps with <kbd>Shift</kbd>-digit shortcuts
+- the upper row helps with <kbd>Shift</kbd>-digit shortcuts;
-- the lower row has dash, comma, dot and slash signs to help with number / date inputs
+- the lower row has dash, comma, dot and slash signs to help with number/date inputs
-- <kbd>Space</kbd> becomes a narrow no-break space for layouts that supports it
+- <kbd>Space</kbd> becomes a narrow no-break space for layouts that support it.

 ![NumRow layer on a 33-key keyboard](./img/numrow.svg)

-Even on keyboards that *do* have a physical number row, this `NumRow`layer can be interesting to use in order to minimize finger movements furthermore.
+Even on keyboards that *do* have a physical number row, this `NumRow` layer can be interesting to use in order to further minimize finger movements.

 ### 4. Navigation layer